lucasrusso/Arquivei-Sales-Forecast/README.md

 # Arquivei-Sales-Forecast

 There are 2 files on this repository:
-  1. regression ans file saving
+  1. regression and file saving
   2. ANN (built with Keras)

 To have plain understanding of this program, feel free to contact me!